BruceJinProactive/pal-mono/README.md

 The CI/CD pipeline is devided into 3 stages:

-- dev(development) - The enviroment for your local development.
+- dev(development) - The environment for your local development.
 Changes before merged into `main` branch.
-- stg(staging) - The enviroment for internal testing and validation.
+- stg(staging) - The environment for internal testing and validation.
 Changes on the HEAD of `main` branch, before merged into `prd` branch.
-- prd(production) - The enviroment to live customer traffic.
+- prd(production) - The environment to serve live customer traffic.
 Changes on `prd` branch.

 ### Releasing from `dev` to `stg`: